An ordering for the strength of functional dependence: Introduction and main results

 where \(\alpha\) and \(\beta\) are positive constants depending only on \(\overline{\Ran(F_Y)}\).
 Note that \(Y\) and \(\XX\) are generally dependent while the measure integrated against is the product measure as a consequence of the definition of \(\xi\).
 It is straightforward to see that a pointwise ordering of the integrand in \eqref{repxi} is too strong to define a suitable dependence order.
 If we split the integral in \eqref{repxi} into a double integral, there are two natural approaches for an ordering of conditional survival functions in squared mean.

-The first approach considers the variability of the conditional survival function \(P(Y\geq y \mid \XX=\xx)\) in \(y\) for each fixed \(\xx\,.\) This might be seen as the more natural and more intuitive approach supported by a variety of literature on stochastic orderings for conditional distributions; see e.g. \cite{Block-1988,Leskela-2017,Rueschendorf-1991,Whitt-1980,Whitt-1985,Zhuang-2010}.
-In the setting of bivariate copulas, this approach is studied in \cite[Theorem 2]{siburg2013} where the dilation order and the dispersive order are used to construct \emph{regression dependence orders}, which imply an ordering of \(\xi\).
+The first approach considers the variability of the conditional survival probability \(P(Y\geq y \mid \XX=\xx)\) in \(y\) for each fixed \(\xx\,.\) This might be seen as the more natural and more intuitive approach supported by a variety of literature on stochastic orderings for conditional distributions;\footnote{For example, in optimal transport problems, optimal martingale couplings are based on a comparison of \(P^{Y\mid X \in (-\infty,x]}\) in convex order for all \(x\in \R\); see \cite[Theorem 1.8]{Beiglboeck-2016}} see \cite{Block-1988,Leskela-2017,Rueschendorf-1991,Whitt-1980,Whitt-1985}.
+In the setting of bivariate copulas, this approach is studied in \cite{siburg2013} where the dilation order and the dispersive order are used to construct \emph{regression dependence orders}, which imply an ordering of \(\xi\).
 However, as we discuss in Section \ref{subsecdispdil}, these orders are limited because they cannot be verified even in the simplest settings.

 The second approach, which we explore in this paper, examines the variability of \(P(Y\geq y \mid \XX = \xx)\) in \(\xx\) for each fixed \(y\,.\) This perspective relates to the theory of random measures \cite{Kallenberg-2017}, and the works closest to our paper are \cite{Shaked-2012,Shaked-2013} where the variability of regression functions is studied.
 As it turns out, our approach is much more powerful as it yields an ordering that satisfies all the axioms above and thus reflects the fundamental properties of \(\xi\).
-Further, as we show in Theorem \ref{theadderrmod} and Section \ref{sec52}, this order can be verified for many standard models, including the additive error model \eqref{eqadderrmod}, the multivariate normal distribution, and various copula-based models.
+Further, this order can be verified for various standard models as we show in Theorem \ref{theadderrmod} and Section \ref{sec52}.

 Pursuing the second approach, we introduce below a new dependence order that we denote as \emph{conditional convex order}.
 It compares conditional survival probabilities with respect to the convex order---the most common variability order studied in the literature; see \cite[Section 3]{Shaked-2007}.
 To this end, recall that, for bounded random variables \(S\) and \(T\), the convex order \(S\leq_{cx} T\) is defined by \(\E \varphi(S) \leq \E \varphi(T)\) for all convex functions \(\varphi\colon \R\to \R\).
 We denote by \(q_Y(v) := \inf\{y \mid F_Y(y)\geq v\},\) \(v\in (0,1)\), the left-continuous quantile function of \(Y\), also known as generalized inverse of \(F_Y\).